 All reports to meetings of Council, Cabinet, Scrutiny Groups and other committees are publicly available on the Council's website.
-Minutes are also published providing a record of the meeting and any decisions taken, and the Council provides public access to audio recordings of meetings.
+Minutes are also published providing a record of the meeting and any decisions taken, and the Council provides public access to audio and video recordings of meetings.
+Despite Covid the Council continued with its business (see Section 4.1).
 Other forms of public accountability reporting include the Annual Statement of Accounts, the Council's Annual Report and in-year financial and performance monitoring reports which are reported to the Governance Scrutiny Group and Corporate Overview Group respectively.
-Reports from the Council's internal auditors (formerly RSM and now BDO) and external auditors (Mazars) are published online, including their annual reports.
+Reports from the Council's internal auditors (BDO) and external auditors (Mazars) are published online, including their annual reports.

 The Corporate Overview Group monitor performance against targets on a quarterly basis.
-The Council retendered its Internal Audit service during 2019/20.
-It's new supplier, BDO, is compliant with the requirements of the Public Sector Internal Audit Standards and has direct access to councillors and staff in order to discharge their duties.
+BDO are compliant with the requirements of the Public Sector Internal Audit Standards and has direct access to councillors and staff in order to discharge their duties.